saikishoreksk/Online-Resume/README.md

 # Online-Resume
-Resume that has bee made completely by using HTML
+Resume that has been made completely by using HTML